-2. Cryptocurrencies tend to be highly volatile and companies need to be able to budget effectively to use something like the Factom Protocol.
+2. Cryptocurrencies tend to be highly volatile and companies and governments need to be able to budget effectively to use something like the Factom Protocol.
 If the token you use is $5.00 one day, $30.00 a week later, and $2.00 a month later, you can’t effectively budget.

 This solves the two problems:

-The more the protocol is used, the more FCT will go up in value.
+The more the protocol is used, the more FCT should go up in value.
 However, these first few years it will likely be speculation about the potential of the protocol that determines the value of FCT moreso than EC usage.
 In time, I suspect EC usage will begin to drive the value of FCT.